 - It’s more about conversation and narrative, and not much about numerical ratings.
 Something akin to a rating scale might be used for competencies/values, e.g., “consistently observed” to “not observed.”
 Similarly, for tracking goals, you might use status ratings.
 In general, though, the most useful feedback comes in the form of dialogue and description.

 There are plenty of articles, templates, and other resources online by doing a search for “performance review” or similar.
-Here are some resources written with congregations in mind:
+Here are some resources written with congregations and social change organizations in mind:

 - From our Staffing for Diversity series, we suggest the section on Ongoing Staff Support.